 Hand in hand with this, the skin’s pH level begins to climb.
 The skin’s outermost layer becomes more alkaline, thus further weakening the moisture barrier.
 Time to call in the probiotics.
 You can take them orally or apply them topically.
 They produce acidic molecules that restore the pH level of the skin and retain moisture, making the skin supple and glowing.
 Eating probiotic food also helps hydrate the skin from within.

 Also, oil-based anything is a must for this decade.This is because natural oils don’t sting dry and delicate skin.
 Finally, I’m sure you’re seeing those brown age spots starting to pop up.
 They tend to show up along the hairline, across the chest, and on top of the hands.
 Find creams with brightening complexes and fruit enzymes that can get rid of those nasty age spots.
 And remember, your daily mantra should be “Moisturize, moisturize, moisturize.”

 Skin Maintenance in Your 60s and Beyond

-This is the time of your life where you deserve a break and just enjoy the company of your grandkids.
+This is the time of your life where you deserve a break and just enjoy the company of your grandchildren.
 But that doesn’t mean you should ignore skin maintenance.
 You should still keep track of your skin care regimen and ensure you are aging gracefully and beautifully.

 At this time, deeper lines show up on your face, giving you an unhappy appearance (even when you’re not).
 Skin at this age are at their most delicate, so continue with your daily regimen of moisturizers, cleansers, exfoliators, and sunscreen.
 Don’t forget to load up with water too.
 Also, regular checkups with your trusted dermatologist is a good idea as well.